ashvtol/musync/README.md

  ```

- Try running 'adb' command in your , you should see adb running.
+ Try running 'adb' command in your terminal, you should see adb running.
  Run 'adb devices' to see the list of connected devices.

- If you've reached till here, then it's a cakewalk from here.
+ If you've reached till here, then it's a cake-walk from here.
  1. Download the repository and unzip it.
  2. In terminal, navigate to the unzipped folder.
  3. Then log your existing music library by using with your username